tpitale/mail_room/README.md

 ## Arbitration ##

-When running multiple instances of MailRoom against a single mailbox, to try to prevent delivery of the same message multiple times, we can configure Arbitration using Redis.
+When running multiple instances of MailRoom against a single mailbox, to try to prevent delivery of the same message multiple times, we can configure Arbitration using:

+### Redis ###

 ```yaml
 :mailboxes: